Find out when you need building consent, how to apply, and things you need to know before starting work on your project.

 When is a building consent required?

-If you’re planning to install a fireplace in your home you’ll need building consent.
-If your property is less than two hectares in lot size, you’ll need to choose a wood burner from a list approved by the Ministry for the Environment.
+If you’re planning to install a fireplace in your home you’ll need a building consent.
+If your property is less than two hectares in allotment size, you’ll need to choose a wood burner from a list approved by the Ministry for the Environment.
 Council does not approve building consents for second-hand wood burners unless they have been inspected by an approved engineer.

 Building work that does not require a building consent